 About the Center

 The history of the Beatrice Wood Center for the Arts is largely the story of Happy Valley.
 When Annie Besant, a supporter of progressive movements, from female suffrage to Indian independence, first saw the land which is now called Happy Valley, she envisioned that it would be a center for people who would usher in a new world.
-Besant’s vision contributed to Ojai’s development during the 20th century as a spiritual center and art community.
+Besantís vision contributed to Ojaiís development during the 20th century as a spiritual center and art community, and Beatrice Wood moving to Ojai in 1947 was central to this growth.
+Her history as part of the NY DADA movement, alongside Marcel Duchamp, and her later involvement in ceramics, led to her being an important figure in art history.

-The Beatrice Wood Center for the Arts fulfills much of Annie Besant's original vision, as a place where arts and education are paramount.
-It is closely affiliated to the Besant Hill School (formerly the Happy Valley School) that will benefit from and contribute to its activities.
+In 1926, Dr. Besant wrote that future plans included an art center and a school.
+The Beatrice Wood Center for the Arts exists as part of this original vision - a place where arts and education are paramount.
+It is closely affiliated to the Besant Hill School (formerly the Happy Valley School) and students often exhibit at the Center or participate in workshops.

 Beatrice Wood is both the heart and inspiration for the Center.
 To read her biography, click here.